Research and Education in Computational Science and Engineering: Conclusions and Recommendations

 \subsection{Summary}

 Over the past two decades, computational science and engineering has become tremendously successful and influential at driving progress and innovation in the sciences and technology.
 CSE is intrinsically interdisciplinary, and as such it often suffers from the entrapments created by disciplinary boundaries.
 While CSE and its paradigm of quantitative computational analysis and discovery are permeating increasingly many areas of science, engineering, and beyond, CSE has been most successful when realized as a clearly articulated focus within its own well-defined academic structures and its own targeted funding programs and aided by its own focused educational programs.
 The past decade has seen a comprehensive broadening of the application fields and methodologies of CSE.
 For example, mathematics-based computing is an important factor in the quantitative revolution that is sweeping through the life sciences and medicine, and powerful new methods for uncertainty quantification are being developed that build on advanced statistical techniques.
-The impact of CSE on our society has been enormous, but focused and sustained CSE research funding programs are rare: CSE research is poorly recognized by funding agencies and is not currently funded in proportion to its immense potential in leading to breakthrough advances in increasingly many sectors of science and technology.

 Quantitative and computational thinking is becoming ever more important in almost all areas of scientific endeavor.
 Hence, CSE skills and expertise must be included in curricula across the sciences, including the biomedical and social sciences.
-A well-balanced system of educational offerings is the basis for shaping the CSE ecosystem.
+A well-balanced system of educational offerings is the basis for shaping the future of CSE.
 Creating a unique identity for CSE education is essential.
 Dedicated CSE programs have been created up to now only in a relatively small number of universities, mostly in the United States and Europe.
 More such undergraduate and graduate-level (masters and Ph.D.) programs in CSE are necessary in order to train and prepare the future generation of CSE scientists to make new scientific and engineering discoveries.
-This core CSE education will require designing dedicated curricula; and where they already exist, continuous adaptation is needed to address needs of the rapidly changing landscape of CSE.
+This core CSE education will require designing dedicated curricula; and where such programs already exist, continuous adaptation is needed to address the rapidly changing landscape of CSE.